aztecyt2022/Bo2-mod-menu/README.md

 menu is open source feel free to mess with it how you like I do not care!

-Menu Facelift and optimizations.
 Made the menu a smaller file size and fixed a few mods that where causing issues.

-This is a version 2 but the front end of the menu the user sees has not changed much.
-I have changed how the menu runs.
-Smaller U.I and made the menu have a divided subsection to allow memory saving.
+This is a version 2.2.PTCH but the front end of the menu the user sees has not changed much.
+Menu is now less likely to crash or kp the system.

-you may experience issues.
-I will do my best to fix them over time.

 -------------------------------------------------------------